damianhakert/damianhakert.github.io/source/handbook/support/index.md

 1. Version you're upgrading to (it isn't always the latest)
 1. Use of GitLab CI (need to upgrade to 8.0 first, then 8.+)

-TODO We collect this information in ZenDesk and link it to the organization but I can't find this on the [team interaction page](https://about.gitlab.com/handbook/support/team.html).
+We collect this information in ZenDesk and link it to the organization, see the [responding to tickets section in onboarding](https://about.gitlab.com/handbook/support/onboarding.html).

 ## Unscheduled calls